GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 ## About collecting metrics

-While GDevelop strives to collect only usage metrics that are anonymized and limits these to the purpose of Game Research with the purpose of analizing the performance of your game, you may collect other metrics by your own means.
-In any case, you must have a clear privacy policy (which will be asked by most app stores anyway) explaining how you use these data and respect the privacy of your users.
+While GDevelop strives to collect only usage metrics that are anonymized and limits these to the purpose of Game Research to analize the performance of your game, you may collect other metrics by your own means.
+In any case, you must have a clear privacy policy (which will be asked by most app stores) explaining how you use these data to respect the privacy of your users.

 !!! tip